 I’m standing behind my best friend in the entire world, my brother from another mother, as he marries the woman of his dreams.
 Literally.
 Brooke had been the one for Evan since they were like ten, if you listen to their accounts.
 It’s too bad Kendra and that fuckwit Zack, who is weirdly Evan’s half-brother, got in the way of them being together sooner.
 So many wasted years.

 Speaking of wasted years, look how many I wasted on Kendra!
 Too fucking many.
-Thirteen years I spent with that manipulative witch and I didn’t even realize what kind of person she was until Brooke caught Kendra and Zack, who was my best friend when Evan wasn’t around but no longer, fucking at my house when they were all visiting during Brooke and Evan’s honeymoon.
+Thirteen years I spent with that manipulative witch and I didn’t even realize what kind of person she was until Brooke caught Kendra and Zack, who was my best friend when Evan wasn’t around, fucking at my house when they were all visiting during Brooke and Evan’s honeymoon.

 All the most important people in my life were in my house at the same time in way too fucking long and that’s when I find out the woman I was going to spend my life with had been fucking around with Zack nearly the entire time we’d been dating.